RylanSchaeffer/rylanschaeffer.github.io/_posts/2019-08-17-birthright.md

 two reasons: first, Tiberias is the location where the <a href="https://en.wikipedia.org/wiki/Jerusalem_Talmud">Talmud</a>
 was first recorded from oral traditions; second, Tiberias

-Why Tiberias and Tzfat are
-considered holy escapes me, since neither seems to have hosted any significant spiritual event
+Why Tiberias and Tzfat are considered holy escapes me, since neither seems to have hosted any significant spiritual event.